cpwfx/as3-agal-asm/README.md

 #AS3 AGAL Assembler#

 Small AS3 pseudo program to AGAL bytecode generator.
-Compatible with Adobe's AGALMiniAssembler version 1.
+Compatible with Adobe's AGALMiniAssembler v1.

 Usage: